shrey-x/ai-llm-red-team-handbook/docs/Chapter_13_Data_Provenance_and_Supply_Chain_Security.md

 ---

-## X.Y Ethical and Legal Considerations
+## 13.8 Ethical and Legal Considerations

 > [!IMPORTANT]
 > All testing activities must be conducted with proper authorization and within legal boundaries.
 Unauthorized testing can result in criminal prosecution.